uilicious/inboxkitten/README.md

 	1. Click on `Add New Domain` button under your Domains panel.
 	2. Follow the steps accordingly
 ```
-If not, you can use the default domain that was provided by Mailgun.
+> You can use the default domain that was provided by Mailgun if you do not have your own domain.

 #### Routes Configuration
 After setting up your domain, in order for you to receive email, you have to configure the routes. <a href="https://documentation.mailgun.com/en/latest/quickstart-receiving.html" target="_blank">Routes</a> act as rules that will filter through all the incoming mails and execute actions on matched conditions.